woleet/woleet-secure-module/README.md

 ### Test secure module

-- Set the environement variable ENCRYPTION_SECRET to any value
+- Set the environment variable ENCRYPTION_SECRET to any value
 - Start the tests:

     $ npm test